TykTechnologies/tyk-gateway-docker/README.md

 ## Purpose

 This repo's goal is to reduce frictions in getting started with Tyk OSS gateway.
-1. Redis - Tyk gateway requires a running Redis.
+1. [Redis](https://redis.io/docs/about/) - Tyk gateway requires a running Redis.
 To make an easy start this repo has a docker compose that spins up the gateway and Redis.
-The config of the gateway is already set up to find this Redis service.
+IF you use our `docker compose`, [the config of the gateway](./tyk.standalone.conf) is already set up to connect to the Redis service.
 As soon as it's up the gateway is ready to use.
-2. API definitions - to quickly get from zero to a live API behind Tyk gateway you can find API defintion examples
+2. API definitions - This is the way to set Tyk Gateway to service your API.
+To quickly get from zero to a live API behind Tyk gateway use the API defintion examples under the [./apps](./apps) directory.
 3. Gateway configurations - `tyk.conf` is set up appropriately and ready to use, including the API key to access/config the the gateway via its APIs.

 * If you want to build Tyk docker image yourself please use this [Dockerfile](https://raw.githubusercontent.com/TykTechnologies/tyk/master/Dockerfile)